-“Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do business thanks to its features.”
+“Nowadays, there are many applications and projects that use a REST API, and hundreds of companies that do better business thanks to its features.”

 Why choose REST?